alexanderkiel/lens-auth/README.md

 If you have [foreman][4] installed you can create an `.env` file listing the environment vars specified above and just type `foreman start`.

+## Usage through Docker Container

+You have to start the auth container:

+    docker run -d -p 8080:8080 --name lens-auth akiel/lens-auth

+After starting the container, a `curl http://localhost:8080/token` should show `Method not allowed.` which is okay for the moment.

 ## Develop

 Running a REPL will load the user namespace.
 Use `(startup)` to start the server